alexanderela/track-my-states/README.md

   * If the user visits `/favorites` they should see a list of all their favorite states.
   * The user should be able to delete favorites from `/favorites` or `/`.
   * Favorite states should have a visual indication on `/`.

+### Iteration 7: Specific mapping features
+  * Insert image of map on each user's page that defaults to Washington DC.
+  * Upon clicking a particular state's card, the map should zoom in to focus on that state's capital city.

 ### Extensions:
   * A user stays signed in after refreshing the page.